SamTheCoder777/E7-RTA-Helper/readme.md

  1. Download the latest release from [releases](https://github.com/SamTheCoder777/E7-RTA-Helper/releases)

+> [!NOTE]
-> Note .7z is much faster but you may need to install 7zip separately
+> .7z is much faster but you may need to install 7zip separately

 2. Extract the files

 **Windows:**

 1. run `init_windows.bat`

+> [!NOTE]
 > The process may hang when installing python packages.
-This is normal behavior.
+This is normal behaviour.
 Please wait until it finishes.

 **Mac**

-1. run `init_mac.sh` from the terminal
+1. Open terminal on the downloaded folder
+2. `chmod +x init_mac.sh`
+3. `chmod +x python_mac/install/bin/python3.11`
+4. `./init_mach.sh`

-> ./init_mac.sh
+> [!NOTE]
-> > The process may hang when installing python packages.
-This is normal behavior.
+> The process may hang when installing python packages.
+This is normal behaviour.
 Please wait until it finishes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>